- Opening a youth bank account with chequing and savings features can show kids how saving and spending coexist.

-In modern-day society, finances are a regular daily part of life.
-For this reason, it’s just as important to teach your children about finances as it is to teach them how to cook, clean, groom and so on.
+Finances are a regular part of daily life, and it can be just as important to teach your children about money as it is to teach them how to cook, clean and groom.
 The earlier you introduce your kids to money, the better they’ll understand how to use and manage it responsibly.

 Tactics to raise money-smart kids

-Teaching your children about money can be a difficult task because it may come as second nature to you as a seasoned adult.
+Teaching your children about money can be difficult because it may become second nature to you as a seasoned adult.
 Many of the lessons you learned about money growing up may seem foreign now.
-To help you guide your children toward healthy financial habits, consider the below tactics.
+To help you guide your children toward healthy financial habits, consider the following tactics.

 Teach good financial habits from an early age

-There isn’t a golden age when you should start teaching your children about money.
+There isn’t a perfect age to start teaching your children about money.
 The reality is that finances will always be a factor in life.
-The sooner your child is exposed, the faster they’ll learn how to budget, spend and save, which can help them avoid common money mistakes in the future.
+The sooner your child is exposed, the faster they’ll learn how to budget, spend, and save.

 When your child is under the age of five, you can start by helping them differentiate the names and values of coins and bills.
-At this age, you may also choose to play imaginary shop games with an emphasis on simple math and money.
+At this age, you may also choose to play imaginary shop games emphasizing simple math and money.

 Other ways to engage your children with money: